kaBeech/tensort/README.md

 #### Overview

 Once we have Tensort in our toolbox, the road to Robustsort is not long.
-Robustsort is a recursive version of Tensort, so first we'll look at its base case, a 3-bit Tensort with a custom SubAlgorithm that compares other sub-algorithms.
+Robustsort is a potentially recursive version of Tensort, but first we'll look at the basic variant: a 3-bit Tensort with a custom SubAlgorithm that compares other sub-algorithms.
 For convenience, we will call this custom SubAlgorithm Supersort.
 We use a 3-bit Tensort here because there's something magical that happens around the number 3.